cloudify-cosmo/getcloudify.org/source/guide/3.0/understanding-blueprints.md

 pageord: 300
 ---

+{%tip title=Tip%}
+This is documentation for an older version of Cloudify.
+Go now to the [latest docs](https://docs.cloudify.co/latest/blueprints/overview/).

 # Overview
 Cloudify `Blueprints` are cloud application orchestration plans.
 The main part of the plan is written in a declarative YAML DSL (Domain Specific Language).
 Cloudify DSL is following the concepts of [OASIS TOSCA](http://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tosca) (Topology and Orchestration Standard for Cloud Application)